Gibraltar: Domestic Corporate Taxation

 Scope of Corporation Tax

-Since 2011, corporation (income) tax is levied under the Income Tax Act 2010, which came into force on January 1, 2011.
-(Previously it was levied under the Companies (Taxation and Concessions) Ordinance).
+Since 2011, corporation (income) tax has been levied under the Income Tax Act 2010, which came into force on 1 January 2011.
 Ordinarily resident companies pay income tax on their worldwide income.
 As applied to a company, 'ordinarily resident' means:

 - a company the management and control of whose business is exercised in Gibraltar; or